EM-87/Paint-Studio-64/README.md

 ## Limitations

 - **No** PNG/JPEG export: Images are stored in raw RGB565 or RLE.
-- **No** AI Tools: Per user request, we excluded advanced AI-based painting or detection.
+- **No** AI Tools: We excluded advanced AI-based painting or detection.
 - Basic voice recognition is mostly a stub or mock; real integration requires specialized libraries and might exceed the N64’s typical memory constraints.

----

-## License and Credits

-- See `LICENSE` for any licensing terms (e.g., MIT, GPL, etc.).
-- Original concept and code segments inspired by various retro dev communities.
-- Artwork (PS64.webp) is a creative mock cover image.

 ---